ndcroos/awesome-textile/README.md

 # awesome-textile
-A very subjective list of cool combinations of textiles and technology
+A list of cool combinations of textiles and technology

 ## Organizations